BEST INTERLAKEN WINTER ACTIVITIES + TIPS FOR YOUR WINTER TRIP TO INTERLAKEN

 TRAVEL TIPS FOR YOUR INTERLAKEN WINTER TRIP

-But first, I’d like to introduce you to the Swiss Travel Pass and the Jungfrau Pass.
+First, I’d like to introduce you to the Swiss Travel Pass and the Jungfrau Pass.

 Jungfrau Pass VS Swiss Travel Pass